 We all know how difficult it can be to take your first step on the housing ladder in the current economy.
 First-time buyers are in a much worse situation than they were ten years ago.
 It is now almost impossible for a couple who earn the minimum legal wage to get a mortgage from most high-street banking groups.
 Sadly, it doesn’t look as though things are going to change anytime soon.
 So, if you’ve got a conscience, and you’d like to give first-time buyers a hand, this post will explain some of the things you can do to help.
-Of course, doing so will mean you make slightly less profit, but you will be helping young people to create a brighter future.
+Of course, doing so will mean you make slightly less profit when listing my home, but you will be helping young people to create a brighter future.

 Sometimes we have to look past our greed and assist other people, right?
 That is true in many different circumstances, and for people from all walks of life.
 By following some of the suggestions we’re about to make, you should seriously improve the chances of first-time buyers making a purchase.
 With that in mind, you should spend the next ten minutes reading through all the text below.
 While you might think some of the ideas are a little too much for you to handle, there should be at least a couple of things you can do to help young people in your area.
 So, let’s get started.